picoCTF/start-problem-dev/example-problems/forensics-grep/README.md

    1,600 lines in.

 3. [war-and-peace.txt](/example-problems/forensics-grep/war-and-peace.txt) is
-   just a large, public domain literary work that helps the CTF player need to use grep or some other finding tool in order to get the flag.
+   just a large, public domain, literary work that assures the CTF player needs to use grep or some other finding tool in order to get the flag.
 The file is 66,000 lines long, so it accomplishes this purpose well!

 4.